Obasan died the weekend before transfers.

-Thackeray bought a popsicle from her.
-"O-genki desu ka?" he asked her.
+Thackeray bought a popsicle.
+“O-genki desu ka?” he asked her.
 Bent over the way she was, she peered up at him.
 Her face split across the wrinkles into a toothless smile and she nodded vigorously.
 She waved as they left.

 The next day the market was closed.
-Funeral wreaths sat on easels along the sidewalk.
+The day after, funeral wreaths sat on easels along the sidewalk.

 "The old bag must have finally kicked off," said Longstreet.